immunefi-team/Bounty_Boosts/DeGate/26259 - [SC - Insight] txHash collision is possible.md

 # `txHash` collision is possible

-Submitted on Wed Nov 29 2023 12:23:56 GMT-0400 (Atlantic Standard Time) by @Madalad for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 29th 2023 at 18:23:56 UTC by @Madalad for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26259